 The first thorough treatments the Bible gives us of God’s justice are in the Law of Moses.
 The book of Genesis tells us many important things about God and human beings, but we are not given a lot of precise details on what God considers to be just and unjust.
 Abraham is a model of faith, but also a sinner like everyone else.
-His life is far from perfect, so it will not due to take an “Abraham did this and we should do likewise” approach to all of his actions.
+His life is far from perfect, so it will not due to simply say “Abraham did this and we should do likewise.”
 However, when God gives his Law to the nation Israel through Moses, He has a lot to say about justice.

 Not Under Law

 One of the difficulties of picking out a single subject (like justice) in the Bible to discuss is that all the subject matter in the Bible is inter-related.
 Before we can fully discuss justice in the Law of Moses, we must understand a little bit about the Law of Moses and its function in scripture.
 Some, observing that the New Testament tells us that we are “not under Law” (Rom 6:15), might be tempted to think that the Law has no relevance for contemporary Christians.
 But this cannot fit the teaching that “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness” (2 Tim 3:16).